 Each year, school attendance is affected by inclement weather.
-A decision to delay or close school, or to hold school under adverse weather conditions is made in the interests of students' welfare and safety.
+A decision to delay, close, or hold school under adverse weather conditions is made in the interests of students' welfare and safety.
 Announcements for school delays or closings will be sent to local television stations and sent out via the school text alert system.
 E-Learning and synchronous learning assignments will be posted on days of cancellations and emails will be sent to students via Canvas.